An ensemble learning method for variable selection: application to high dimensional data and missing values: Introduction

 However, in practice, we potentially face to all challenges simultaneously, making difficult to perform variable selection in a suitable way.
-In this paper, we propose an original variable selection method based on an ensemble learning method allowing variable selection in various cases, notably for high dimensional data or missing data, while improving stability of the selection.
+In this paper, we propose an original variable selection method based on an ensemble learning method allowing variable selection in various cases, notably for high-dimensional data and/or missing data, while improving stability of the selection.
 To achieve this goal, the main idea is to perform variable selection on random subsets of variables and, then, to combine them to recover which variables $X_\nbvar$ are related to the response $Y$.
 Note that ensemble learning methods for variable selection generally resample the individuals, but here, only variables are resampled.
 Performing variable selection on several subsets of variables solve the high-dimensional issue and allows treatment of missing values by classical techniques.
 More precisely, the outline of the algorithm are as follows: let consider a random subset of size $\Nbvardraw$ among $\Nbvar$ variables.
-By choosing $\Nbvardraw$ small, this subset is low dimensional, allowing treatment of missing values by standard imputation method.
+By choosing $\Nbvardraw$ small, this subset is low dimensional, allowing efficient treatment of missing values by standard imputation method.
 Then, any selection variable scheme can be applied.
 We will focus on standard variable selection methods, such as stepwise, lasso, but also on a more recent method, named knockoff \cite{Barber16}, which has the specific property to be consistent.
 By resampling $\Nbiter$ times, a sample of size $\Nbvardraw$ among the $\Nbvar$ variables, we may count how many times, a variable is considered as significantly related to the response variable $Y$ and how many times it is not.
 We need to define a threshold to conclude if a given variable is significantly related to the response $Y$.
+Our algorithm has a flavour of random forests (\cite{breiman2001random}) but our aim is to find the relevant variables and not to predict the response variable $Y$.
+The question of missing values is generally addressed through surrogate variables and therefore not adapted for finding relevant variables of the model.
+In the same spirit, we can think to random subspace (see \cite{bryll2003attribute,ho1998random} among others) or random projection (\cite{cuesta2007random}): these wrapper method are well designed for high-dimensional data but does not handle the question of missing values.
+Moreover, very few is known about mathematical properties (for random subspace) and the random sampling of the variable implies that some variables are more drawn than others.
+Testing procedure is not based on the same number of replications for each variable and this create bias.
+Our proposal does not suffer from these drawbacks.